straws11/mbld-statistics/README.md

 # multiblind-statistics
-Android Application for multiblind solvers to time attempts and have statistics be generated on all of their mulltiblind attempts
+Android Application for multiblind solvers (https://www.worldcubeassociation.org) to time attempts and have statistics be generated on all of their attempts